jakebailey/talk-ts-congress-2023/slides.md

 import * as ts from "./_namespaces/ts";
 ```

-This namespace import provides a "view" that mimics the `ts` namespace we used
+This "namespace barrel" provides a "view" per-project that mimics the `ts`
-to observe before modules.
+namespace we _used to_ observe before modules.

 ---